 Coverage Gap Stage - Sometimes called the "donut hole."
-Because there is not coverage gap for this plan, this payment stage does not apply to you.
-However, if you were a member of a plan that did have a Coverage Gap Stage, this means that after you and your plan had spent a certain amount of money for covered drugs, you would continue to pay the designated copay/coinsurance for your drugs.
-Your coinsurance and copayments, and what you would have paid in the coverage gap would all count toward this out-of-pocket limit.
-The limit would not include your plan premium.
+Because there is not a coverage gap for this plan, this payment stage does not apply to you.
+However, if you were a member of a plan that did have a Coverage Gap Stage, this means that after you and your plan have spent a certain amount of money for covered drugs, you would continue to pay the designated copay/coinsurance for your drugs.
+Your coinsurance and copayments, and what you pay in the coverage gap all count toward this out-of-pocket limit.
+The limit does not include your plan premium.